 Cursor shifted from request-based to token-based pricing in mid-2025.
 Pro is $20/month with unlimited Tab completions, and Business is $40/month per user.
 Heavy Claude 4 usage burns credits faster than expected, the token-based model makes costs harder to predict than the old request system, and some teams have reported bill shock after intensive sprints.

-Windsurf Pro is $15/month and Teams is $30/user/month with admin features.
+Windsurf Pro is $20/month and Teams is $40/user/month with admin features.
+Windsurf replaced its credit system with daily and weekly usage quotas in March 2026 and added a Max tier at $200/month.
 Enterprise tiers with FedRAMP High and on-premise options are available for highly regulated environments.

 Partner with Kanerika to Modernize Your Enterprise Operations with High-Impact Data & AI Solutions